nicol3ta/workshop-ts16/README.md

 ```

 * We can run the program and test it.
-We're able now to browse for a photo and display it in the window.
+We are able now to browse for a photo and display it in the window.
 The faces in the picture are automatically detected and marked.

 * Next step is to detect also the emotions of the people in this photo.

-* First of all we need to reference to add the nuget package for Emotion to the project and add the reference to it in the MainWindow class.
+* First of all we need to add the NuGet package for **Emotion** to the project and add the reference to it in the **MainWindow** class.

 ```csharp
 using Microsoft.ProjectOxford.Emotion.Contract;
 ```

-* Insert the following code in the MainWindow class and replace the text with your subscription key.
+* Insert the following code in the **MainWindow** class and replace the text with your subscription key.
 ```csharp
 private readonly EmotionServiceClient emotionServiceClient = new EmotionServiceClient("Your subscription key");
 ```

-* We add a method DetectEmotions
+* We add a method **DetectEmotions**
 ```csharp
         private async Task<Emotion[]> DetectEmotions(Stream imageStream)
         {